 - National Fraud Initiative

-- Security Policy Conduct and Behaviour of Visitors in Parliament Buildings
+- Conduct and Behaviour of Visitors in Parliament Buildings

 - Exhibitions Policy

-The Secretariat Management Group (SMG) is the top-level leadership and management forum in the Assembly Secretariat.
+The Senior Management Team (SMT) is the top-level leadership and management forum in the Assembly Secretariat.
 Its primary role is to ensure the effective delivery of the Assembly Commission’s Corporate Plan.

-SMG also has responsibility for advising and supporting the Chief Executive in the exercise of his duties.
+SMT also has responsibility for advising and supporting the Chief Executive in the exercise of his duties.
 This includes advice and support on the strategic direction and overall management of the Assembly Secretariat.
-In addition to this advisory and support role, SMG also fulfils a leadership role across each of the Directorates which includes the co-ordination and delivery of cross-Directorate activities.
-SMG has responsibility for the development and implementation of strategy, management of risk, and oversight of performance including financial performance and service delivery.
-Find out more...
+In addition to this advisory and support role, SMT also fulfils a leadership role across each of the Directorates which includes the co-ordination and delivery of cross-Directorate activities.
+SMT has responsibility for the development and implementation of strategy, management of risk, and oversight of performance including financial performance and service delivery.
+Find out more about the Senior Management Team...

 Freedom of Information